Orisinal

 Orisinal: Morning Sunshine is a website featuring 62 Adobe Flash games (as of January 2018).
 The website was created in 2000 by Ferry Halim who resides in Clovis, California.
 It won the World Summit Award in 2003 in the e-entertainment category and the Webby Award in the games category in 2003.
-In 2004, the site jayisgames.com commended Orisinal: Morning Sunshine for Outstanding Achievement in Artistic Expression in its Best of 2004 special awards.
-As of November 2010, Ferry Halim has begun selling a selection of his games on the Apple App Store in remade versions for the iPhone.
+In 2004, the site Jay Is Games commended Orisinal: Morning Sunshine for Outstanding Achievement in Artistic Expression in its Best of 2004 special awards.
+As of November 2010, Halim has begun selling a selection of his games on the Apple App Store in remade versions for the iPhone.